fugu2/Xamarin.Forms-Command-Demo/README.md

 # Xamarin.Forms: Using Commands Demo

-To make things easier for beginners, this is a demo on using commands in Xamarin.Forms.
+To make things easier for beginners, this will be a demo on using commands in Xamarin.Forms.

-The set-up comes as a PCL.
+It comes as a standard out-of-the-box PCL.

-Please feel free to comment.
+Any comment is appreciated.

+`<sample code

+public CommandDemoPage()
+        {
+            InitializeComponent();
+        }>`